Stay well this winter

 Primary care services provide the first point of contact in the healthcare system.
 Primary care includes general practice, community pharmacy, dental, and optometry (eye health) services.

-If you have an illness that persists, make an appointment with your local GP.
-We provide a range of services by appointment, including medical advice, examinations and prescriptions.
 For details of your nearest GP surgery and their opening times, please click here.
 Outside normal surgery hours you can still phone your GP surgery, but you’ll usually be directed to NHS 111.

 Some GP practices are offering evening and weekend appointments at the surgery or at an NHS service nearby if there is availability.
 Please contact your practice for more details.